 Physical plans determine planning for the next decades of the city's growth.
-These local plans are mandatory requirement of city councils in which they need to set out how they intend to provide sufficient new housing, employment areas and infrastructure to meet the city's anticipated growth needs over the next 20-25 years.
+These local plans are mandatory requirement of city councils.
+They need to set out how they intend to provide sufficient new housing, employment areas and infrastructure to meet the city's anticipated growth needs over the next 20-25 years.
 Therefore, local plans give 'allocation' decision of land and will to power both legal and implementation purposes.

 On the contrary, thematic strategic plans set directions and give recommendations on the location choice without giving more particular spatial dimensions.
 With this regard, these plans such as climate change action plan, are not a legally binding document and tend to be a low-level of commitment.
 Due to the fact that, recommendations of thematic strategic plans have limited ability to influence local physical plans and implementation of their results are more prone to ever-changing political choices and ad-hoc decisions.
-In Liverpool, for instance, the Local Plan has a separate chapter on Green Infrastructure that recognises the importance of green space and the benefits it bring to a developing city.
+In Liverpool, for instance, the Local Plan has a separate chapter on Green Infrastructure that recognises the importance of green space and the benefits it would bring to a developing city.
 The Local Plan also promotes the concept of Green Corridors but does not specifically mention the role of Nature Based Solutions.
+During the course of Urban GreenUP izmir also developed a "Green Infrastructure Strategy" which have a holistic approach and the actions proposed will likely be included in the next "5-year Strategic Plans".

-2.1.4 Country Specific Political Barriers
+2.1.4 Country Specific Political Barriers - Follower Cities